 Single breath method

-In the single breath method, the patients are asked to take normal resting breaths initially; this is followed by full exhalation up to residual volume (RV), after which the patient is asked to rapidly inhale the test gas up to vital capacity (VC).
+In the single breath method, the patients are initially asked to take normal resting breaths initially; this is followed by full exhalation up to residual volume (RV).
+The patient is then asked to rapidly inhale the test gas up to vital capacity (VC).
 The test gas contains:

 The patient is then asked to hold his breath for 10 seconds at total lung capacity (TLC).
 Subsequently, the patient exhales out completely, and exhaled gas is collected for analysis after excluding the initial amount of gas from dead space.
 The collected gas is analyzed for CO and tracer concentrations.
 Total lung volume, initial and final CO concentration, and breath-holding time are used to calculate DLCO.
 The recommended timing method used is the Jones and Meade method, which measures breath holding time at thirty percent of inspiratory time up to half of the sampling time.
 Usually, an average of two or more attempts is considered for DLCO calculation in the single breath-holding technique.

 The rebreathing technique is less frequently used, usually during exercise studies.
-However, a study carried out by Liu QS, et al. showed the rebreathing technique to be more consistent with respiratory system physiology and could be a better test in measuring diffusing capacity as compared to the intrabreath method.
-Another study conducted by Suzuki T, et al. showed that the intrabreath method is a reliable alternative to the single breath method to measure diffusion capacity.
+However, a study carried out by Liu et al. showed the rebreathing technique to be more consistent with respiratory system physiology and could be a better test in measuring diffusing capacity than the intrabreath method.
+Another study conducted by Suzuki et al. showed that the intrabreath method is a reliable alternative to the single breath method to measure diffusion capacity.

 DLCO is indicated in the evaluation of parenchymal and non-parenchymal lung diseases in conjunction with spirometry.
 The severity of obstructive and restrictive lung diseases, pulmonary vascular disease, and preoperative risk can be assessed using DLCO.